laravel/docs/queries.md

         return false;
     });

-Although the `orderBy` method is required when chunking results, you can use the `chunkById` method as a shortcut:
+Since you will often be ordering chunked results by the primary key, you may use the `chunkById` method as a shortcut:

     DB::table('users')->chunkById(100, function ($users) {
         foreach ($users as $user) {